webmaster98/price-monitor.com/README.md

 6. round_patterns: a comma-separated list of round patterns, for instance *5,*0 for prices.
 Caution: If the CSV file itself is comma-separated, this must be escaped by a string sequence!
 7. If set to none, rounding is disabled.
-8. ranking: the desired ranking that BENY tries to achieve, e.g. 1 for the highest rank.
+8. ranking: the desired ranking that  price monitor tries to achieve, e.g. 1 for the highest rank.
 9. shipping_costs: (true/false) whether or not shipping costs should be taken into account 10.rating: (true/false) whether or not the customer ratings should be taken into account
-11. availability: (integer) the number of days a competitor needs for shipping an item until the item gets considered “unavailable” by BENY.
+11. availability: (integer) the number of days a competitor needs for shipping an item until the item gets considered “unavailable” by  price monitor.
 If none, availability will not be taken into account at all.
 12. discounts: how discounts or additions should be treated:
 ○ none: discounts and additions will not be taken into account.
 ○ absolute: discounts and additions will be considered absolute numbers